You are here:Home1/About2/Staff and Teaching Artists

-Robert Shampain is the Founder and Director of the 21-year-old BAYFEST program.
-He has taught and directed theatre training programs with major companies around the US and UK for over 25 years, including the Kennedy Center for the Performing Arts, Jacques d’Amboise’s National Dance Institute in New York, National Youth Theatre of Great Britain, Boston University, Catholic University of America, University of Southern California, Clwyd Youth Theatre, Tyne Youth Theatre and Seattle Children’s Theatre among many others.
-His work as a professional stage actor and director has been seen around the US and UK, as well as having acted in many TV and film projects.
-He currently lives and works in Los Angeles, California.
+Robert Shampain is Founder and Executive Director of the 30-year-old BAYFEST Youth Theatre program.
+He has taught and directed theatre training programs with major companies around the US and UK for over 35 years, including the Kennedy Center for the Performing Arts, Jacques d’Amboise’s National Dance Institute in New York, National Youth Theatre of Great Britain, Boston University, Catholic University of America, University of Southern California, Clwyd Youth Theatre, Tyne Youth Theatre and Seattle Children’s Theatre among many others.
+He has worked as a professional stage actor and director around the US and UK, as well as having acted in many TV and film projects.
+He sits on several Educational Equity teams in Seattle.

 Etienne Cakpo is director and lead choreographer of Gansango Music and Dance Company.
 Cakpo is an award-winning professional dancer, choreographer and musician from Benin, West Africa.
 He teaches and performs traditional African dance from Benin as well as contemporary African dance styles and has been building his dance repertoire for over thirty years.
 Skilled in both traditional and modern dance styles, Cakpo lives to dance.
 He teaches African dance classes at Open Flight Studio in Seattle and performs locally, nationally, and internationally.
 Cakpo was the Kawasaki Guest Artist at the UW Department of Dance for the 2018-2019 school year, where he continues to teach.
 He has worked with BAYFEST since 2018.